gabryellgs/gabryellgs/README.md

 <!-- Texto pessoal -->
 <p>
-Full Stack Developer | I’m Gabryell Gonçalves, a student in Internet Systems at IFRN and a passionate developer.
-I enjoy building applications from the front end to the back end, exploring new technologies, and solving complex problems.
-Curious, proactive, and always eager to grow.
+Full Stack Developer | I’m Gabryell Gonçalves, a student of Internet Systems at IFRN.
+I love creating web applications from front-end to back-end, exploring new technologies, and solving real-world problems.
+I’m curious, determined, and passionate about learning and improving every day.
+I enjoy turning ideas into functional projects and contributing to meaningful solutions while growing as a developer.
 </p>

 <!-- Setinha animada -->